kgilbride/aboutme/content/index.md

 - I volunteer for the **Community Fund of Darien**, providing grants to local community organizations serving people who live in Stamford, Norwalk, and Darien, CT.
 - I provide business consulting services to New York City area non-profits through **Compass Pro Bono**.
-- I'm part of the **Wharton Alumni Career Expert (ACE)** program that connects students with alumni for networking and career advice.
+- I'm part of the **Wharton Alumni Career

----

-## Contact me

-I can be reached at kyle@kgilbride.com and on LinkedIn (https://www.linkedin.com/in/kyle-gilbride/).